 February in France can be whatever you choose it to be.
 In the Pyrenees and the Alps, the slopes beckon as this is the peak of the ski season.
-If you want something different, check out any of the various different and exciting winter sports and activities in the ski resorts, which are also putting on events by February, with everything from races for all to music festivals.
+If you would like something different, check out any of the various and exciting winter sports and activities in the ski resorts, which are also putting on events by February, with everything from races to music festivals.

 It may be cold in the north but it’s pleasant on the Mediterranean.
-This is bargain time to fly to France, with airfares, hotel, and package deals all on offer.
+This is the bargain time to fly to France, with deals on airfares, hotels, and other packages.
 Don't forget that the French government-regulated sales are still on.
-And of course, the fabulous Carnival or Mardi Gras celebrations begin, many of them around the same dates.
+And of course, the fabulous Carnival or Mardi Gras celebrations begin.

-Finally, February is synonymous with romance, so maybe visit St. Valentin in Indre, or spend the time in the most romantic city in the world: Paris.
+Finally, February is all about celebrating love, so you may want to visit the village of St. Valentin in Indre, or spend time in Paris, the most romantic city in the world.

 France Weather in February